 Here are the same mutilations performed on piglets on a small, organic farm praised as a model of sustainability and humane farming practices.
 (See Part 3 for ear-notching).

 Notice how the farmer, Karma Glos, refers to the experience of being brutally mutilated as a mere “stress” for the pigs.
-You have to wonder if that’s how she’d characterize having her own genitalia ripped off, or chunks of her own ear flesh torn out.
-You have to wonder if she ever thinks about her own name.
+You have to wonder if that’s how she’d characterize things if she were in their place.